-- 1. Adherence to the intent and requirements of the assignment. - Example of adherence to intent: If an assignment says to brainstorm and generate many ideas, a student who submits 75 ideas as others submit 100 will not score as well as the others.
-Your class "sets the curve." - Example of adherence to requirements: If the assignment is to be four pages, this means that four pages of content, not including cover page or bibliography, are expected. - 2.
-Evidence of creativity and originality in thinking, in approach or in perspective, expression, and resulting product or outcome. - 3.
+1. Adherence to the intent and requirements of the assignment.

+Example of adherence to intent: If an assignment says to brainstorm and generate many ideas, a student who submits 75 ideas as others submit 100 will not score as well as the others.
+Your class "sets the curve."

+Example of adherence to requirements: If the assignment is to be four pages, this means that four pages of content, not including cover page or bibliography, are expected.

+- 2. Evidence of creativity and originality in thinking, in approach or in perspective, expression, and resulting product or outcome. - 3.
 Bibliography provided when you use others' work as a launching point for your own content. - 4.
 Due on Time.

-The Due Date for all items is the end of the class or period on the day indicated.
+The Due Date for all items is the end of the class is period on the day indicated.
 You have plenty of time for handing in projects.
-Some items go to D2L at 11:59 p.m.
-Due to popular request, this has been changed from 5 p.m.
-If you like playing 'how close' to the deadline you can get, given that techie problems happen in this world then know this: late is one letter grade off.
-Be careful. - 5.
-"Group" means [4] or more. - 5.
+Some items go to D2L at 5 p.m.
+As in business, 5 p.m. is "Drop Dead" time.
+If you like playing 'how close' to the deadline you can get, given that techie problems happen in this world - then know this: late is one letter grade off.
+Be careful.

+- 5. "Group" means [4] or more. - 5.
 Clarity of expression and communication of concepts.